-If you are making an employee’s job role redundant who has a car with us here at ECS, we will be able to support you through this process.
-When an employee has to leave their role partway through their lease term, there are a few options to explore regarding the electric vehicle.
+If you’re making an employee’s role redundant and they have a car through The Electric Car Scheme, we’re here to help guide you through the process.
+When someone leaves partway through their lease, there are a few options available for handling their electric vehicle.

 The employee can purchase the car outright from the leasing company